Ukrainian Association of Amateur Football: The AAFU teams at the UEFA Regions' Cup

 In 2016, Football Federation of Ukraine introduced a new separate tournament called FFU Regions' Cup among Ukrainian regions and not related to AAFU.
 First season, 2015–16 FFU Regions' Cup, was won by the team of Kirovohrad Oblast based on FC Inhulets-2 Petrove, but to the 2017 UEFA Regions' Cup was sent a team "Ingulee, Kirovograd Region" (in reality represented by FC Inhulets-3 Petrove).

 Amateur Cup

 The Cup is organized between the Cup holders of the regional tournaments.
 Every play-off round consists of two legs including the final.
 The winner of the tournament is qualified for the Ukrainian Cup.

 Leather Ball Club

-All-Ukrainian competitions in association football for a prize of the Leather Ball Club in three age groups (among under-11, under-12, and under-13) for young footballers.
+All-Ukrainian competitions in association football for the prize of the Leather Ball Club in three age groups (among under-11, under-12, and under-13) for young footballers.

 The main competition is known as the Coca-Cola Cup.
-The organizational committee is headed by former Soviet footballer from Ukraine Andriy Biba.
+The organizational committee is headed by a former Soviet footballer from Ukraine Andriy Biba.

-The winner of competitions qualify for the Danone Nations Cup.
+The winners of competitions qualify for the Danone Nations Cup.

+National amateur football team

+In 1999, Ukraine was represented at the UEFA Regions' Cup by its national team.
+It was led by coaches Yuriy Koval (first stage) and Pavlo Yakovenko (final stage).